 1.6.1: Staff Guidelines

-The following guidelines reflect definitions and procedures for the management of APL within the Durham University.
+The following guidelines reflect definitions and procedures for the management of APL (also known as Recognition of Prior Learning, or RPL) within the Durham University.
 The principles were agreed by Senate and the detail was progressed by Education Committee.
 Colleagues managing the APL process should also read the guidelines for students (Section 1.6.2) and study the form for applying for APL (Appendix (A1.3)

 Please note that: